 Should I Get a Hearing Test?

-If you believe you are suffering from hearing loss, help is available in San Antonio, TX, and surrounding Hill Country & Fargo, ND at HearGuard Mobile Hearing Care.
+If you believe you are suffering from hearing loss, help is available in San Antonio, TX, and the surrounding Hill Country from HearGuard Mobile Hearing Care.
 If any of the following statements apply to you, it’s important to get your hearing checked by our hearing aid specialist.

 - When meeting someone for the first time, you are unable to hear them clearly.